 What can I do as a volunteer?

-- Developing resources and guidance
+- Writing and reviewing online resources and guidance

 Casework volunteering involves providing planning advice on specific proposals or projects to individuals or groups deemed eligible for casework support.
 Advice can be provided over the phone, in writing, or in person, depending on the requirements of the case.
-Advice may be sought on a range of issues including making appeal applications, advising on enforcement issues and making effective representations on planning applications
+Advice may be sought on a range of issues including making appeal applications, advising on enforcement issues and making effective representations on planning applications.

 Consultation and community engagement

 This volunteering activity involves providing a neutral facilitator role in support of local communities in deprived areas (defined as top 30% most deprived in England according to the Government's Index of Multiple Deprivation) to help them engage effectively with public consultations associated with Local Plans or large scale planning applications.
 It could also involve delivering capacity building workshops or specific community engagement exercises.

 Supporting neighbourhood and community planning

 This volunteer activity may involve delivering general training on neighbourhood planning to community groups and/or councillors.
 It could also involve providing bespoke support to a group working on a neighbourhood plan in an area of multiple deprivation - such as assisting with a community engagement activity or providing technical advice.